Jaidev-Singh-JD/todoapp_fastapi/README.md

 > ⚠️ **Under Development** - This project is currently in development and may undergo changes.

+> 📚 **Learning Project** - This project uses Python package structure with relative imports to demonstrate package organization and module resolution.
+The application must be run from the parent directory using module syntax (`uvicorn todoapp-fastapi.main:app --reload`) to properly handle the relative imports between modules.

 A simple Todo application built with FastAPI featuring user authentication and task management.

 ## Features